Meditation helps to –

 - The void may not feel like anything special and do not expect “bells and whistles”.
 Just “be present”.
 The aim is to stay in the void, thinking and communicating with your higher self about your life and find answers you did not know is available to you.

 … a meditation technique that uses the regulation of the breath through certain techniques and exercises.
 This technique not only balances but also relaxes and energizes the body.

 - Sit relaxed with the spine straight.

 - Take three breaths.
-Focus, but do not change or force your natural breathing, on your chest when you inhale expanding it slightly, and then contracting your stomach mustles while you exhale, at the same time consciously releasing with each exhale the stress in your –
+Focus, but do not change or force your natural breathing.
+Placing our hands on your tummy when you inhale expanding it slightly, and then contracting your stomach mustles while you exhale, at the same time consciously releasing with each exhale the stress in your –

 - Physical body

 - Emotional body

 - First breath –

 - Place your middle and index fingers on your third eye (the spot on your forward between your eyes)